 - 1. Must be 18 years of age. - 2.
 Complete admissions application online for the Baptist School of Health Professions. - 3.
-Official transcripts received for all college courses completed at time of application. - 4.
+Official transcripts, if any, received for all college courses completed at time of application. - 4.
 Official transcripts received for high school diploma or recognized equivalent.
 (This institution does not enroll ability-to-benefit students.) - Complete the TEAS entrance test, if required (see page 20, Entrance Examination).
-Register at www.atitesting.com - Complete required prerequisite courses with a grade of "C" or higher.
-Prerequisite courses may be in progress with one course and still be considered for admission. - 6.
+Register at www.atitesting.com - 5.
+Complete required prerequisite courses, if any, with a grade of "C" or higher.
+Applicants may be in progress with one prerequisite course and still be considered for admission. - 6.
 If applicable, submit the score of the Test of English as a Foreign Language (TOEFL) examination.